SolidShen/Guangyu-Shen.github.io/_pages/about.md

 About Me
 ======

+My name is Guangyu Shen.
 I am currently a first year Ph.D student at the [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/), advised by [Prof. Xiangyu Zhang](https://www.cs.purdue.edu/homes/xyzhang/).
 My research interests mainly lie at adversarial machine learning and backdoor attacks/defense for AI models.

 I am also a core member of team Perspecta-PurdueRutgers for [TrojAI competition](https://pages.nist.gov/trojai/).
 Our team ranks top cross round 1 to 4 and 6.
 Find more info [here](https://pages.nist.gov/trojai/docs/about.html).